Struggling to get interviews?

 You can use your resume summary to set out your reasons for your career gap.
 Alternatively, explain it when you write your cover letter.

-- took a break to care for newborns
+- took a break to care for a newborn child

 - were busy upskilling or attending grad school